 The Booklit Stack is placed first onto your Stacks page.
 Afterwards, you can place the Booklit Page Stack inside and sequentially place the Page Stacks one below each other again and again untill you have as many pages as you want to use.

 Drag Booklit onto any Stacks page, then drag a Booklit Page stack inside.
+Each Page stack has a front and back section.
+The front section is for the content that will display when the page is on the right side of the book.
+Once the page is turned it moves to the left side and reveals the back section.
 Inside of each page you can drag any Stack content you wish, including images, video, text, and even other stacks.

 Definition of Terms